2004–05 Manchester United F.C. season: FA Premier League

 United travelled to Fratton Park to face Portsmouth in their next game.
 It was a shock 2–0 win for Pompey.
 United paid the price for failing to convert any of their many chances.
 United had laid siege to the home side's goal early on but Pompey survived and hit back after the break.
 David Unsworth put them ahead from the spot after Rio Ferdinand tugged back Ricardo Fuller in the area.
 Cristiano Ronaldo hit the post with a header as United piled on the pressure but Yakubu finished them off when his shot deflected in off Mikaël Silvestre.
 It was Pompey's second successive Premier League victory over United at Fratton Park - but it looked unlikely in the early stages.

 Manchester United played at home to their rivals Manchester City on 7 November 2004.
 The game ended 0–0.
 United were shut out for the second successive Premier League game by a resolute and determined City side, who offered little of an attacking threat.
-City survived some erratic handling from David James, while Louis Saha scorned United's best chance, heading wide from six yards.
+City survived some erratic handling from David James, while Louis Saha spurned United's best chance, heading wide from six yards.
 United's Alan Smith was sent off for a second bookable offence.

 United travelled to St James' Park to face Newcastle United in their next FA Premier League game.
 Alan Shearer and Patrick Kluivert went close for Newcastle before Wayne Rooney volleyed home Darren Fletcher's cross.
 Shearer eventually levelled the scores with a superb individual goal after dispossessing Wes Brown.
 But Van Nistelrooy scored from the spot after Shay Given fouled Paul Scholes and then Rooney slotted home from close range to seal victory.
 The result left United in seventh place, nine points behind Arsenal and eleven behind Chelsea.

-Following a 2–0 win over Charlton Athletic, in which veterans Giggs and Scholes scored, United travelled to The Hawthorns to face West Bromwich Albion on 27 November.
+Following a 2–0 win over Charlton Athletic, in which veterans Ryan Giggs and Paul Scholes scored, United travelled to The Hawthorns to face West Bromwich Albion on 27 November.
 The Baggies began confidently, but were rocked by first-half injuries to Darren Moore and Cosmin Contra, forcing Bryan Robson into a double change.
 United broke through on 53 minutes when Scholes latched onto Giggs' back-heel and lashed home a fierce shot.
 Van Nistelrooy's close-range header made it 2-0, before Scholes nodded in a third.

 A week after the win at The Hawthorns, United welcomed Southampton to Old Trafford.
 United laboured to break down a stubborn Southampton defence in a goalless first half.
 But Paul Scholes ended the resistance by heading home from close range early in the second half.
 Wayne Rooney then finished emphatically from Ryan Giggs' pass before Cristiano Ronaldo volleyed the third.
 With the win over the Saints, United got a fourth consecutive victory in the FA Premier League.